MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

 # Capture session history through call recordings

 ###
-With call recording, technicians can capture a comprehensive documentation of their Remote Assist for mobile video calls with remote collaborators.
+With call recording, technicians can capture a comprehensive documentation of their Remote Assist mobile video calls with remote collaborators.
 Call recordings can be used as reference for follow-up work, validation that the maintenance and repair process was completed correctly, and training material for your workers.

-This feature is only available in calls between **two participants** with **Remote Assist for mobile and Microsoft Teams desktop**.
-Only, the Remote Assist for mobile user can start and stop a call recording.
+This feature is only available in calls between **two participants** with **Remote Assist mobile and Microsoft Teams desktop**.
+Only, the Remote Assist mobile user can start and stop a call recording.
+These call recordings will be uploaded to Microsoft Stream.

 ## How it works
 1. The technician selects the record button to **start** the call recording.